John Ross Bowie: Early life and education

-He appeared in What the Bleep Do We Know!? opposite Marlee Matlin and made guest appearances on shows such as Reno 911!, Curb Your Enthusiasm, Glee, and Good Luck Charlie.
-In March 2011, he appeared in a series of commercials for the Ford Motor Company.
+Career

+Improv

 Bowie is a regular sketch comedy performer at the Upright Citizens Brigade Theater (UCBT) in New York and Los Angeles.
 At UCBT he was a member of the sketch troupe "The Naked Babies" with comedians Rob Corddry, Seth Morris, and Brian Huskey.
+The group appeared at the 1999 Big Stinkin' International Improv & Sketch Comedy Festival in Austin, Texas.

+Television

 He had a recurring role in Corddry's Adult Swim series Childrens Hospital.
-A former member of New York pop punk band, Egghead., he worked with Big Bang Theory co-star Kevin Sussman to create two television comedies, The Ever After Part and The Second Coming of Rob.
+A former member of New York pop punk band Egghead., he worked with Big Bang Theory co-star Kevin Sussman to create two television comedies, The Ever After Part and The Second Coming of Rob.

+He appeared in What the Bleep Do We Know!? opposite Marlee Matlin and made guest appearances on shows such as Reno 911!, Curb Your Enthusiasm, Glee, and Good Luck Charlie.
+In March 2011, he appeared in a series of commercials for the Ford Motor Company.

+He is reprising his role of Barry Kripke on Stuart Fails To Save The Universe, which premiered on July 23, 2026 on HBOMax.

+Author

 Bowie has written for Go Metric and The New York Press, and has authored a book on the cult movie Heathers.

 His memoir, No Job For A Man, was published in November 2022 by Pegasus Books, a division of Simon & Schuster.
 Publishers Weekly called the book a "smart, pithy memoir with an earnest emotional arc."

 Personal life

 Bowie married comedian Jamie Denbo in 2004.
 They have two children.
+Bowie was raised Episcopalian, but converted to Judaism in 2025.